Point-to-line last passage percolation and the invariant measure of a system of reflecting Brownian motions: Introduction

 \section{Introduction}

 In this paper we generalise to a random matrix setting the classical identity:

 where $B$ is a Brownian motion, $\mu > 0$ a drift and $e(\mu)$ is a random variable which has the exponential distribution with rate $2\mu$.
 In our generalisation, the Brownian motion is replaced by the largest eigenvalue process of a Brownian motion with drift on the space of Hermitian matrices (see Section \ref{nr_br}) and the single exponentially distributed random variable is replaced by a random variable constructed from a field of independent exponentially distributed random variables using the operations of summation and maximum.
-In fact this latter random variable is well known as a point-to-line last passage percolation time. \blfootnote{\emph{Key words and phrases}: reflected Brownian motions, random matrices, Dufresne's identity, log-gamma polymer, point-to-line last passage percolation.} \blfootnote{\emph{2010 Mathematics Subject Classifications}: 60J65, 60B20, 60K35} \blfootnote{WF is supported by EPSRC as part of the MASDOC DTC, Grant No. EP/HO23364/1.} \begin{theorem} Let $(H(t):t\geq 0)$ be an $n \times n$ Hermitian Brownian motion, let $D$ be an $n \times n$ diagonal matrix with entries $D_{jj} = \alpha_{j} > 0$ for each $j = 1, \ldots n$ and let $\lambda_{\text{max}}(A)$ denote the largest eigenvalue of a matrix $A$.
+In fact this latter random variable is well known as a point-to-line last passage percolation time. \begin{theorem} Let $(H(t):t\geq 0)$ be an $n \times n$ Hermitian Brownian motion, let $D$ be an $n \times n$ diagonal matrix with entries $D_{jj} = \alpha_{j} > 0$ for each $j = 1, \ldots n$ and let $\lambda_{\text{max}}(A)$ denote the largest eigenvalue of a matrix $A$.
 Then